Rigidity of actions on metric spaces close to three dimensional manifolds: Spherical Geometry

 The following theorem was proved in \cite{mecchiaseppi}, using previous analysis of the authors of Seifert fibrations for spherical orbifolds.
 It is a consequence of tables 2 in page 1302, table 3 in page 1304 and table 4 in page 1308.

-\begin{theorem} Let $X$ be a spherical three manifold, and let $\Gamma$ be a discrete group of X. \begin{itemize} \item The isometry groups of the orbifold $X/\Gamma $ are either closed subgroups of $SO_{4}$ or $PSO_{4}$, if the action is orientation preserving. \item The identity component of the isometry groups are $S^{1}$, $S^{1}\times S^{1}$ or trivial for the orientation preserving case. \end{itemize} \end{theorem}
+\begin{theorem} Let $X$ be a spherical three-manifold, and let $\Gamma$ be a discrete group of X. \begin{itemize} \item The isometry groups of the orbifold $X/\Gamma $ are either closed subgroups of $SO_{4}$ or $PSO_{4}$, if the action is orientation preserving. \item The identity component of the isometry groups are $S^{1}$, $S^{1}\times S^{1}$ or trivial for the orientation preserving case. \end{itemize} \end{theorem} \begin{proof} [ End of the proof of Theorem \ref{zimmer:3man} for the spherical geometry] T he result thus follows from Lemma \ref{lemma:isoelliptic}. \end{proof}

-\begin{proof} [ End of the proof of Theorem \ref{zimmer:3man} and Phenomenon \ref{phenomenon} for the sherical geometry] Recall that an orbifold quotient of an action of a discrete group on a spherical three manifold is an Alexandrov space of positive curvature.
-It follows from corollary 2.2 in \cite{galazguijarrosurvey} (see Theorem \ref{theo:alexdim3}), that any Alexandrov space of positive curvature is homeomorphic to a spherical three manifold or suspension of $\mathbb{R}P^2$.
-The result thus follows from Lemma \ref{lemma:isoelliptic}. \end{proof}